Aqovia/state-management-example/README.md

 - Server Querying

   - [./client/src/components/browse-products.ts](./client/src/components/browse-products.ts) contains an example of using TanStack Query with a query observer instance, making use of the custom Lit bindings
-  - [./client/src/components/recommended-products.ts](./client/src/components/recommended-products.ts) contains an example of using the TanStack Query client directly, in combination with the GraphQL client
+  - [./client/src/components/recommended-products.ts](./client/src/components/recommended-products.ts) contains an example of using TanStack Query in combination with the GraphQL client
+  - [./client/src/components/product-information.ts](./client/src/components/product-information.ts) contains an example of performing a mutation and invalidating an existing query

 - Application State Management
   - [./client/src/state/cart.ts](./client/src/state/cart.ts) contains the shopping cart state class using `mobx`